Where is Lead Found?

 Other sources of food contamination include

-Using certain imported home remedies or cosmetics.
+Some people can be exposed to lead using certain imported home remedies or cosmetics [CDC 2013c].
 Several examples are listed below.

 The Mexican folk remedies azarcon and greta used to treat the colic-like illness “empacho” contain lead.
 These remedies are also known as

-Lead-containing remedies used by some Asian communities are
+Lead-containing remedies used by some Asian communities include

-For more information on these products, see the Centers for Disease Control web site, especially Appendix 1 of the document “Managing Elevated Blood Lead Levels Among Young Children” (CDC 2002) at
+For more information on these products, see the Centers for Disease Control and Prevention’s web site, especially Appendix 1 of the document “Managing Elevated Blood Lead Levels Among Young Children” [CDC 2002] at https://www.cdc.gov/nceh/lead/CaseManagement/case Manage_main.htm or https://www.cdc.gov/nceh/lead/tips/folkmedicine.htm

-Because of widespread human use of lead, lead is ubiquitous in the environment.
-These background levels vary depending on historic and ongoing uses in the area.
+Lead is ubiquitous in the environment because of widespread human use.
+Environmental background levels vary depending on historic and ongoing uses in the area.

-- Even abandoned industrial lead sites, such as old mines or lead smelters, may continue to pose a potential public health hazard.
+- Abandoned industrial lead sites, such as old mines or lead smelters, may continue to pose a potential public health hazard.

-- Industrial sources range in size from large mines and hazardous waste sites (e.g., Superfund sites) to small garages working with old car batteries.
+- Industrial sources range in size from large mines and hazardous waste sites (e.g., Superfund sites) to small auto repair facilities.

 - Industries such as mining and lead smelting contribute to high levels of lead in the environment around such facilities.